Wicked, Part 1, 2024, Movie Review: Comparing the Movie to the Novel

 Fiyero is in this movie, and Galinda pursues hm and they date, but he seems more interested in Alphaba.
 In this Wicked Part 1, Alphaba is best friends with Galinda, who is also her roommate, and she becomes friends with Fiyero.
 But in the novel, there were more people at the school, and they all often partied together and hung out together at different places, like many college student excursions.
 In the novel, Galinda had her clique, but Alphaba mostly hung out with her goat professor friend.

 Therefore, Wicked Part 1 appears to be modernized for current society.
-The story in the novel felt like it was taking place in the fifties or even earlier.
+The story in the novel felt like it was taking place in the fifties or even earlier, because it felt old-fashioned and rural.

 I had more fun reading the book because the novel was similar to a soap opera.
-Something crazy always happened to the characters to push the story to the next level.
+Something crazy always happened to the characters to push the story forward to the next level.
+The book was a page-turner.
 In the movie, when the police went to the college to take away the goat professor because animals no longer can teach and they were losing their rights to exist, it was sad but different from the novel, which was even worse.
 In the novel, the goat professor was found dead, or murdered, because he was working on a cure for something.
-Alphaba knew Madame Morrible and the Wizard had collaborated in getting him killed, which is why she drops out of the college and moves to a downtown area to meditate.
+Alphaba knew Madame Morrible and the Wizard had collaborated in getting him killed, which is why she drops out of the college and moves to a downtown area to meditate and be in solitude.
 Her friends called her a conspiracy theorist, but she knew it was true.

 The movie was still interesting, but it had its own Hollywood agenda, promoting certain current ideas to the masses.
+Galinda's monochromatic pink outfits as well as her aspirations to be Devil Wears Prada, and Alphaba's monochromatic black outfits.
 Although the movie was three-hour long, it had good pacing and it didn’t lag.
 When I walked outside, I noticed it had rained when I was watching the movie.
 When I walked in my neighborhood, I noticed lots of black birds were hanging out by my townhomes entrance area, waiting for something.

 Avatar photo